Nafplio the Argolis star...

 Nevertheless, I decided to give it a try and give my personal view about the city and also suggest some trips not far away from the city, as well as some walks in the city itself.
 Besides, I will keep this article “open” and add more info in it every time I revisit the city.

+During my previous visit, I had the pleasure to sojourn at the hotel: 'DownTown hotel', a new family-run hotel also in the center of the old town.
 The hotel has been decorated beautifully and has all the modern amenities the guest needs.
-The ordinary rooms are rather small, but very comfortable and cozy.
+The ordinary rooms are relatively small but very comfortable and cozy.
 I had a large room (for an extra cost) with a small balcony and a big sofa.

 Coffee and meals

 Nafplion, over the years, has become a culinary paradise and has managed to get away from the usual souvlaki-tzatziki-mousaka triptych.
-Of course, there are many restaurants, which still and mainly cater for the tourist, but if you do not feel like having “the best saganaki ever”, there are several good dinning places around.
+Of course, there are many restaurants that still and mainly cater to tourists, but if you do not feel like having “the best saganaki ever”, there are several good dining places around.
 Just be adventurous and look around.

-Note: when I visit a city, I never include breakfast in my hotel reservation.
-The reason for this is that I want to go out for breakfast and choose everyday a different place as much as possible.
+Note: I never include breakfast when I visit a city in my hotel reservation.
+The reason for this is that I want to go out for breakfast and choose a different place as much as possible every day.
 I did the same here.

-Ι believe that the best place to have your breakfast or a light meal in Nafplion is the Central Square.
+Ι believe that Central Square is the best place to have your breakfast or a light meal in Nafplion.
 Syntagma Square is a big square surrounded by beautiful houses and historical monuments.
 Consequently, it attracts many locals and visitors.
-So, what is better than having your breakfast here and watch people come and go!
-I prefer to sit outside, even during wintertime, and usually I have my coffee or breakfast at XENON Café-Bistro, which serves you small greek honey donuts (loukoumades) for free with your coffee!
+So, what is better than having your breakfast here and watching people come and go!
+I prefer to sit outside, even during wintertime.
+Usually, I have my coffee or breakfast at XENON Café-Bistro, which serves you tiny greek honey donuts (loukoumades) for free with your coffee!

-But, this time I “discovered” 'Sokaki Cafe'.
-Sokaki is not located on the square itself, but on the side of the Archaeological Museum of Nafplio, behind the big plane tree on the north-west corner of the square.
-You are welcomed by a very pleasant environment and an over-the-top decoration, which rather relaxes the guest than irritating him.
-There is a seating area both inside and outside...oh well, this is Greece life is very extrovert in this country.
+Another excellent choice is 'Sokaki Cafe'.
+Sokaki is not located on the square itself, but on the side of the Archaeological Museum of Nafplio, behind the big plane tree on the northwest corner of the square.
+You are welcomed by an enjoyable environment and an over-the-top decoration, which instead of irritating the guest, somewhat relaxes him.
+There is a seating area inside and outside, as is usual in Greece.

 The old city of Nafplion occupies the northern part of a small peninsula, the southern part of which is taken up by the Acronafplia rock and fortress.
-Certainly, every part of the town is ideal for short or longer walks, but if you want to feel like being on an island away from buildings and crowds then take the peaceful and scenic walk around the external part of the peninsula.
+Indeed, every part of the town is ideal for short or longer walks, but if you want to feel like being on an island away from buildings and crowds, then take the peaceful and scenic walk around the outer part of the peninsula.

 A paved, 1.5 km long path, called Arvanitia road, takes you from the busy harbor and the lighthouse pier to the Arvanitia beach, under Palamidi Fortress.
-The path follows the sea shore at about 2 meters above it, while the dramatic rocks hang above you.
+The trail follows the seashore at about 2 meters above it, while the dramatic rocks hang above you.
 When you are at the tip of the peninsula, you will see a whitewashed little path going up to the little chapel of Panagitsa built in the rock.
-At arvanitia, you find yourself among the most beautiful brightly colored prickly pear cacti.
-There is no other place on earth with so many prickly pears, not even in Sicily.
+At Arvanitia, you find yourself among the most beautiful brightly colored prickly pear cacti.
+There is no other place on earth with so many prickly pears, not even Sicily.